php-resta/resta-core/README.md

 ## How to learn resta?

-The resta has a perfectly written documentation.If you have a php framework habit depending on your quick learning ability.
+The resta has a perfectly written [Documentation](README.md).If you have a php framework habit depending on your quick learning ability.
 Do not worry.
 You will be able to learn  very easily the resta and use it with peace of mind.

 ## Security Vulnerabilities